-A: You may submit methods/design relevant abstracts as part of relevant panels, symposia, or debates and as rapid communication posters—but not as regular paper/poster presentations, which require complete data at the time of submission.
+A: You may submit methods/design relevant abstracts as part of relevant panels, symposia, or debates and as rapid research spotlights—but not as regular research talks or research spotlight presentations, which require complete data at the time of submission.

 Q: Can I submit an abstract that explains our experiences as researchers and “lessons learned” when conducting large clinical trials (e.g., partnering with clinics and engaging hard-to-reach patients for a community-level intervention)?
 Although this type of abstract would not involve sharing statistical results, would it still be considered empirical research?

 A: This would fit into empirical work if you gathered qualitative data on this topic area and presented the qualitative data.
 If you do not have qualitative data, then this would fit better into a symposium whereby you could discuss these areas in the context of others who are working in a similar domain.
-Lessons learned can also be submitted as rapid communication posters—but not as regular paper/poster presentations.
+Lessons learned can also be submitted as rapid research spotlights—but not as regular research talk/spotlight presentations.